Andy Botrill is the VP EMEA for BlackLine.

 To build real confidence in data, the crucial first step is to ensure the reliability and accuracy of financial information.
 Over a quarter (26%) of finance executives report they are concerned about financial errors they know must exist, but over which they have no visibility.
 With trust hanging in the balance, efforts must be focused on resolving these blind spots and unseen errors that undermine confidence in the numbers.

-At the centre of these efforts lies real-time, cloud-based process automation.
+At the centre of these efforts lies real-time, cloud-based process automation (opens in new tab).
 By automating manual, time-intensive processes, such as transaction matching or journal entries, data not only becomes more reliable, but people can also spend more time on consultative, analytical tasks; in turn adding more value to the business.

-Continuous accounting, for example, a model that combines modern finance strategies and cloud technology, can put an end to high margins of error and deliver faster analysis and increased operational efficiency.
+Continuous accounting, for example, a model that combines modern finance strategies and cloud technology (opens in new tab), can put an end to high margins of error and deliver faster analysis and increased operational efficiency.
 With real-time updates, consistent reports, and numerous controls to enforce accountability – departments are beginning to reap benefits of better data integrity and a bolstered culture of trust.

 Transparency: the key to accountability

-As technologies such as artificial intelligence (AI), machine learning and robotic process automation (RPA) contribute more toward the decision making process, transparency becomes fundamental.
+As technologies such as artificial intelligence (AI) (opens in new tab), machine learning (opens in new tab) and robotic process automation (RPA) (opens in new tab) contribute more toward the decision making process, transparency becomes fundamental.
 Not only is full transparency critical for effective decision making, but it will also be a significant factor in achieving ‘ethical’ and ‘explainable’ AI.

 While finance professionals have always expected to be held accountable for certifying the books, they are increasingly putting their name against decisions made by machine learning algorithms.
 As a result, it’s never been more important to understand why recommendations are made, or how decisions are reached.
 Otherwise, how can you ever be confident in the validity of the outcome you are held accountable for?